Michael Cohen says Trump made racist remarks in conversations

 Michael Cohen, President Donald Trump's former personal lawyer, said in an interview published Friday that he has heard the president use racist language in one-on-one conversations on multiple occasions over the years.

-In an interview with Vanity Fair, Cohen said Trump questioned the intelligence of black people, said black leaders can only run "sh--hole" cities and countries and called a former Apprentice contestant a "black f-g."
+In the interview, published by Vanity Fair, Cohen said Trump questioned the intelligence of black people, said black leaders can only run "sh--hole" cities and countries and called a former Apprentice contestant a "black f-g."

 Cohen told the magazine that during the 2016 presidential election, Cohen told Trump during a meeting in Trump Tower that his rally at the time looked "looked vanilla" on TV, meaning white.
 Trump responded, "That's because black people are too stupid to vote for me."